8 Natural Remedies for Itchy and Irritated Skin

 However, these remedies don’t only work for bug bites.
 Many of these methods I’m about to list below can be used to ameliorate a variety of skin complaints: rashes, poison ivy, eczema and other itch-inducing skin problems.

-Patients on the Gerson Therapy often experience rashes and other odd skin complaints over the course of the therapy, particularly while having healing reactions.
+Patients on the Gerson Therapy often experience rashes and other odd skin complaints over the course of the therapy, particularly while having healing or detox reactions.
 This is most often caused by toxins leaving the body through the skin.
 While it’s unpleasant, it can often be a good sign.
 It shows that the body is healing.

 Without further ado, here are our staff’s favorite anti-itch remedies!
 These are all totally natural and straight from nature – no lotions, potions or mysterious added ingredients.